-Current law permits a donee to accept or reject an anatomical gift of an entire body or a part of a body.
-If a donee accepts a gift of an entire body, current law permits only the surviving spouse or next of kin to, after consultation with the donee and subject to the terms of the anatomical gift, allow the embalming and use of the body in funeral services.
-If a donee accepts a gift of a part, current law requires the donee, on the death of the donor and prior to embalming, to cause the part to be removed "without unnecessary disfigurement."
+Former law permitted a donee to accept or reject an anatomical gift of an entire body or a part of a body.
+If a donee accepted a gift of an entire body, only the surviving spouse or next of kin, after consultation with the donee and subject to the terms of the anatomical gift, were permitted to allow the embalming and use of the body in funeral services.
+If a donee accepted a gift of a part, former law required the donee, on the death of the donor and prior to embalming, to cause the part to be removed "without unnecessary disfigurement."

-The bill permits the person (rather than just the spouse or next of kin) that accepts the gift of an entire body or part to allow embalming, burial, or cremation, and the use of the remains, in a funeral service.
-The bill specifies, however, that these actions are subject to the terms of the document of gift and the other laws governing anatomical gifts.
-If the gift is of a part, the bill requires that the person accepting the gift cause the part to be removed "without unnecessary mutilation" before embalming, burial, or cremation.
+Instead, the act permits the person (rather than just the spouse or next of kin) that accepts the gift of an entire body to allow embalming, burial, or cremation, and use of the remains in a funeral service.
+The act specifies that these actions are subject to the terms of the document of gift and the other laws governing anatomical gifts.
+If the gift is of a part, the act requires that the person accepting the gift cause the part to be removed "without unnecessary mutilation" before embalming, burial, or cremation.
+After removal of the part, custody of the remainder of the decedent's body passes to the persons who have, or have been assigned, the right of disposition of the body as specified under continuing law.